top of page

 VOBI-Image-Shapes.png

-Voices of Brain Injury is a Canada-based blog-style publication sharing the stories of those in the brain injury community.
+Voices of Brain Injury is a Canada-based organization dedicated to sharing the stories of individuals within the brain injury community.

 VOBI-Quote-Icon-2.png